Paul A. Tavakolian, M.D.Hand, Wrist and Elbow

 - University of Texas at Austin

-- Board Eligible in Orthopedic Surgery by the American Board of Orthopedic Surgeons
+- Board Certified in Orthopedic Surgery by the American Board of Orthopedic Surgeons

 - American Academy of Orthopaedic Surgeons

 - Candidate Member American Society for Surgery of the Hand

 Specializing in Hand, Wrist and Elbow

 Fellowship-trained surgeon specializing in advanced arthroscopy of the hand, wrist, and elbow; treatments of complex fractures of the hand and upper extremity; microsurgical repair of nerves, soft tissues, and wounds; and wrist and elbow reconstruction.

 Dr. Paul Tavakolian is a Hand and Upper Extremity specialist who joined Texas Orthopedic Specialists in 2020.
 Born and raised in North Dallas, he was active and played a variety of competitive sports including basketball and rowing.
 He later went on to The University of Texas at Austin where he competed on the Texas Crew team and graduated magna cum laude.
 His dedication for sports and charity ultimately led him to join the Nike-Livestrong Texas 4000 for Cancer cycling team.
 In the summer of 2010 he completed the longest annual charity bike ride in the world, a 4,000-mile journey from Austin, Texas to Anchorage, Alaska.
 Dr. Tavakolian attended medical school at The University of Texas Southwestern School in Dallas, Texas where he found his passion for orthopedic surgery and upon graduation was accepted into orthopedic surgery residency training at The University of Texas Southwestern Medical Center/Parkland Memorial Hospital.
 There, he trained with giants of the field and found a niche in trauma and hand and upper extremity surgery.